Susan Dougan: Early life and education

 Susan Dilys Dougan was born in the village of Colonarie in Saint Vincent.
-She holds a MA (ED) in Curriculum and Evaluation from the University of Southampton, Hampshire, England.
+She holds a MA (Ed) in Curriculum and Evaluation from the University of Southampton, Hampshire, England.

 Career

-Dame Susan Dougan began her career as a non-graduate teacher.
-Over a 34-year career, Dame Susan rose through the ranks of the teaching service to Headmistress of the St. Vincent Girls High School (2001-2004), and later served as Chief Education Officer from 2004 to 2009.
+Dougan began her career as a non-graduate teacher.
+Over a 34-year career, Dougan rose through the ranks of the teaching service to Headmistress of the St. Vincent Girls High School (2001–2004), and later served as Chief Education Officer from 2004 to 2009.
 She also served as Cabinet Secretary from October 2009 to September 2013.

-Dame Susan has also served in several other national capacities such as Representative to the Organization of American States for St. Vincent and the Grenadines, Representative to the Commonwealth of Learning for St. Vincent and the Grenadines, and Chief Shelter Manager for St. Vincent and the Grenadines.
+Dougan has also served in several other national capacities such as Representative to the Organization of American States for St. Vincent and the Grenadines, Representative to the Commonwealth of Learning for St. Vincent and the Grenadines, and Chief Shelter Manager for St. Vincent and the Grenadines.

-She was appointed as the Governor-General's Deputy in December 2014.
-Dame Susan was sworn in as the first female Governor-General of St. Vincent and the Grenadines on 1 August 2019.
+She was appointed as the Deputy Governor General in December 2014.
+She was sworn in as the first female Governor-General of St. Vincent and the Grenadines on 1 August 2019.
 She was administered the oaths of Office and Allegiance by High Court Justice Brian Cottle during a ceremony witnessed by state officials as well as relatives, friends, and the media.